New Women’s Studies course will cover historical overview of Japanese women

 Images of Japanese Women: Students will study Japanese women’s roles in Japan from social, cultural, political, religious, and theoretical angles.

-By Kara Nelson
+By Kara Nelson/UH Hilo Stories.

-A new experimental course cross-listed in women’s studies and Japanese studies will be offered in the spring of 2015 at the University of Hawai‘i at Hilo.
+A new experimental course cross-listed in women’s studies and Japanese studies will be offered in the spring of 2015 at the University of Hawaiʻi at Hilo.
 Images of Japanese Women will provide a historical overview of Japanese women and explore Japan’s changing aspects from ancient to contemporary times.
 Students will examine Japanese women’s place in modern Japan as well as the stereotypical image of the subservient Japanese woman prevalent in Western society.

 “I am hoping this course can provide the cutting-edge knowledge about Japanese women, breaking the stereotype image of Japanese women, (and) reporting how contemporary Japanese women are living in current Japan,” says Yoshiko Fukushima, an associate professor of Japanese who will teach the class.
 She notes there aren’t any courses focused on East-Asian women currently taught on campus.